pingcap/docs-tidb-operator/en/architecture.md

 ---
 title: TiDB Architecture
-summary: Learn the architecture of tidb-operator and how it works.
+summary: Learn the architecture of TiDB Operator and how it works.
 category: reference
 ---

 # TiDB Operator Architecture

+This document describes the architecture of TiDB Operator and how it works.

+## Architecture

+The following diagram is an overview of the architecture of TiDB Operator.

 ![TiDB Operator Overview](/media/tidb-operator-overview-1.1.png)